Skip to main content

 TYPES AND DYNAMICS OF DOMESTIC VIOLENCE

-• Stalking: Repeated and undesired attention or contact from a partner that results in fear or concern for the victim.
-This concern may be for the safety of the victim or someone to whom the victim feels close.
+- Stalking: Repeated and undesired attention or contact from a partner that results in fear or concern in the victim for their own safety or the safety of someone to whom the victim feels close

 FINANCIAL ABUSE

-Although the CDC does not list financial abuse as a separate form of domestic violence, this crime is frequently implemented by an abuser in an attempt to control and exert power over an intimate partner.
-Financial abuse can take many forms, such as not allowing a person full access to bank accounts, hiding assets, incurring debt, ruining a person’s credit, or interfering with a person’s employment or education.
+Financial or economic abuse is frequently perpetrated by an abuser in an attempt to control and exert power over an intimate partner.
+The U.S. Department of Justice’s Office on Violence Against Women describes this as one of the most powerful impediments to leaving an abusive relationship.
+Financial abuse can take many forms, such as not allowing a person full access to bank accounts, defaulting on financial obligations, or unfairly using a person’s economic resources (OVW, 2023a).

 Research indicates that domestic violence occurs in a three-phase cycle: